This is the Consumer Version.

 If a person is rapidly becoming less alert and more difficult to arouse, immediate treatment is required, sometimes even before a diagnosis is made.
 This rapid deterioration in consciousness is considered a medical emergency.
 The first steps in treatment, sometimes done by emergency medical personnel, are to check whether the airway is open, whether breathing is adequate, and whether pulse, blood pressure, and heart rate are normal (to make sure blood is reaching the brain).
 If possible, any problems present are corrected.

 People are treated first in an emergency department and then admitted to a hospital intensive care unit.
 In both places, nurses can monitor heart rate, blood pressure, temperature, and the oxygen level in the blood.
 Any abnormalities in these measurements are immediately corrected to prevent further damage to the brain.
 Oxygen is often given immediately, and an intravenous line is put in place so that drugs can be given quickly.
-If people have a very high or low body temperature, measures are taken to cool (see Heatstroke : Treatment of Heatstroke) or warm them (see Hypothermia : Treatment).
+If people have a very high or low body temperature, measures are taken to cool (see Heatstroke : Treatment of Heatstroke) or warm them (see Hypothermia : Treatment of Hypothermia).
 Any other disorders (such as heart or lung disorders), if present, are treated.

 The cause is treated when possible.
 For example, for a low blood sugar level, glucose (a sugar) is immediately given intravenously.
 Giving glucose often results in instant recovery if the coma is caused by a low blood sugar level.
 Thiamin is always given with glucose because if people are undernourished (usually because of alcohol abuse), glucose alone can trigger or worsen a brain disorder called Wernicke encephalopathy (see Wernicke’s Encephalopathy).